PotCoin (POT) Hits Market Capitalization of $266,122.06

 Buying and Selling PotCoin

-It is usually not presently possible to purchase alternative cryptocurrencies such as PotCoin directly using US dollars.
-Investors seeking to trade PotCoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+It is usually not possible to purchase alternative cryptocurrencies such as PotCoin directly using U.S. dollars.
+Investors seeking to acquire PotCoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PotCoin using one of the aforementioned exchanges.

 Receive News & Updates for PotCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PotCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.